mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 - Be deployed using our serverless hosting infrastructure keeping data secure and supporting scalability by being stateless.
 - Include dynamic fields, code as an on-demand function, and interactive modals.

-When you develop using the App Framework, your Apps can:
+When you develop using the Apps Framework, your apps can:

 - Create slash commands